yduf/yduf.github.io/_posts/2025-05-08-share-power-xpra.md

 $ xpra start :100		# start an empty desktop
 $ DISPLAY=:100 freecad  # launch an application

+# or make it available for a web browser
+# host session must have been launched with --html=on + a bind address
+# xpra start --bind-tcp=0.0.0.0:9876 --html=on --start=freecad

 $ xpra stop :100        # close session
 {% endhighlight %}